 Improves self-esteem

 The fact of achieving a goal based on effort always generates happiness and satisfaction with ourselves, increasing our self-esteem considerably.
-Similarly, notachieving our goals or what we long for can cause us to have contrary feelings, such as frustration or failure.
+Similarly, not achieving our goals or what we long for can cause us to have contrary feelings, such as frustration or failure.

 Many pilgrims start their route with many insecurities, saying that they will not be able to walk so many kilometers, with fear of injury, to get lost, to be alone….
 But once they start walking all those fears and barriers slowly fade away.
 The Camino de Santiago teaches you that The important thing is not to get to the end, but the road itself.
-Throughout the journey you stop obsessing about counting the miles to go and you learn that each step is a small step in the journey. achievement to be celebrated.
+Throughout the journey you stop obsessing about counting the miles to go and you learn that each step is a small achievement to be celebrated.

 They say that the Camino de Santiago makes us all equal, and this is one of the great values that all pilgrims experience.
 No one is going to judge you or put labels of any kind, but on the contrary, being yourself is the most important thing.